carpentries-incubator/reproducible-publications-quarto/_episodes/01-Project-Setup-Organization/02-good-project.md

-The ability to integrate code and narratives is a major advantage of Quarto and the RStudio environment, especially considering the scientific process is naturally incremental, and many projects start life as random notes, some code, then a manuscript, and eventually everything ends up a bit mixed together.
-To complicate things further, we are often working with other collaborators, lab members, graduate students, faculty from the same or different institutions, which makes it that much more difficult to keep projects organized.
-When you throw data into the mix (sometimes huge amounts of it!), it’s integral to use best practices to maintain the integrity of your analysis and to be able to publish high quality and reproducible research.
-Quarto is a powerful tool, but it can’t be fully utilized unless your project documents, scripts and other files are well-organized.
-So let’s take a look at RStudio’s features to manage projects and discuss some of the best practices when working with data and collaborators.
+The ability to integrate code and narratives is a major advantage of Quarto and the RStudio environment, especially considering the scientific process is naturally incremental, and many projects start life as random notes, some code, then a manuscript, and eventually, everything ends up a bit mixed together.
+To complicate things further, we often work with other collaborators, lab members, graduate students, and faculty from the same or different institutions, which makes it that much more difficult to keep projects organized.
+When you throw data into the mix (sometimes huge amounts of it!), it’s integral to use best practices to maintain the integrity of your analysis and to be able to publish high-quality and reproducible research.
+Quarto is a powerful tool that can’t be fully utilized unless your project documents, scripts and other files are well-organized.
+So, let’s take a look at RStudio’s features for managing projects and discuss some of the best practices when working with data and collaborators.

 ## Research Project Stress Points